prometheus/prometheus/docs/configuration/configuration.md

 # the entire scrape will be treated as failed.
 0 means no limit.
 [ sample_limit: <int> | default = 0 ]

-# Per-scrape config limit on number of unique targets that will be accepted.
+# Per-scrape config limit on number of unique targets that will be
-# If more than this number of targets are present after the relabeling phase,
+# accepted.
+If more than this number of targets are present after the target
-# Prometheus will mark the targets as failed without scraping them.
+# relabeling, Prometheus will mark the targets as failed without scraping them.
 # 0 means no limit.
+This is an experimental feature, this behaviour could
+# change in the future.
 [ target_limit: <int> | default = 0 ]
 ```